 1. In the SCRIPT tool, click OPEN in the Script bar to load the TBB script file into the Script Command window.

-Note: The script file must have a "FS2320" prefix.
+Note: The script file must have a "FS23xx" prefix, with xx being the part version.

 2. To execute the TBB script, click RUN in the bar at the bottom of the Script Command window: